mrismanaziz/Reforestation/README.md

-## Why are fish easy to weigh?
-Because they have their own scales.
+## Why do scuba divers fall backwards into the water?
+Because if they fell forwards they’d still be in the boat.